daixque/es_datasets_loader/README.md

 BULK_SIZE=100
 # Set the number of documents to ingest
 NUM_INGEST=100
+# Set the number of threads to use for bulk indexing
+BULK_THREADS=8

 # Set the random seed for reproducibility
 # If not set, it will load the data from the beginning